PVKonovalov/topogrid/README.md

 The [wonderful library](https://github.com/yourbasic/graph) is used to represent the graph.

 ## List of terms and abbreviations
 * Edge: A link between two nodes.
+From the point of view of electrical network equipment, edge can imagine circuit breakers, disconnectors, power transformers, earthing switches, etc. All electrical network equipment with more than one terminal.
 * Node: The name for any single junction.
 Nodes are connected to one another by edges.
+E.g. power supply, DERs, Consumer transformer substations, ground (earth) etc.
 * Terminal: The endpoint of a power grid equipment, represented by node.
 ## Distribution grid example
 ![Configuration database schema](assets/ExampleGrid.png)